 What are the potential concerns with Daviyon Nixon?

 I have very few concerns with Iowa defensive tackle Daviyon Nixon ahead of the 2021 NFL Draft.
-However, he may limit his stock based on being scheme dependant.
+However, he may limit his stock based on being scheme dependent.
 He projects to be a traditional 3-tech defensive tackle in a four-man front.
 Other than that, he lacks any positional versatility which may restrict some teams from selecting him.

 Additionally, he may need to add a little weight to ensure that he holds his own at the line of scrimmage against bigger NFL offensive linemen.
 However, this is less of a concern due to his overall strength and hand skills.